twaugh/trading212-gnucash/README.md

 ## Configuration

-The tool uses a YAML configuration file to map Trading212 ticker symbols to:
+The tool uses a YAML configuration file to:
-- Yahoo Finance ticker symbols (for portfolio tracking)
+- Map Trading212 ticker symbols to Yahoo Finance symbols (for portfolio tracking)
-- GnuCash account paths
+- Configure expense accounts for fees and taxes

 ### Sample Configuration (`trading212_config.yaml`)